PhD application process

 Full applications are submitted through the Imperial College system.
 You will need to write a research statement of 1-2 pages in addition to your transcripts, references, and English language test results (if applicable).
 Applications are processed by Imperial College admin, a process that normally takes 6-8 weeks before it is sent to me.

-Funding is competitively allocated by a panel who use the following assessment criteria.
-I would encourage you to consider these criteria when writing your application to maximise your chances of success.
-Make it easy for the panel to find relevant experience justifying a high ranking:
+Note that funding is competitively allocated by a panel.
+I would encourage you to consider their criteria (see below) when writing your application to maximise your chances of success.
+Make it easy for the panel to find relevant experience justifying a high ranking.

 - Academic excellence: for example, consistently high grades, high ranking in your cohort, academic prizes.